-- Act in accordance with national and international antitrust laws and e.g., not to participate in price fixing, market or customer allocation, market sharing or bid rigging with competitors. - Respect trade secrets and the intellectual property rights of others.
+- To act in accordance with national and international antitrust laws and e.g. not to participate in price fixing, market or customer allocation, market sharing or bid rigging with competitors. - To respect trade secrets and the intellectual property rights of others.